taixingbi/layer-mcp-github/README.md

 Enable MCP server **layer-mcp-github-v1** (see [`.cursor/mcp.json`](.cursor/mcp.json)).
 Examples:

-- `Use ask_repo: What is the whole project design?`
+- `Use github_search: What is the whole project design?`
-- `Use ask_repo with stream true on layer-orchestrator-v1: how does routing work?`
+- `Use github_search on layer-orchestrator-v1: how does routing work?`

 ## Docker